Thesbia

-Thesbia is a genus of sea snails, marine gastropod mollusks in the family Raphitomidae.
+Thesbia is a genus of sea snails, marine gastropod mollusks belonging to the family Raphitomidae.

-The genus was named after Thesbia, one of the Sea-nymphs of Hesiod.
+This genus was named after Thesbia, one of the Sea-nymphs of Hesiod.

 Description

-(Original description) The outer lip is thin and smooth.
-The apex of the spire is irregularly coiled.
+the original description of this genus notes that it features thin and smooth outer lip while the apex of the spire is irregularly coiled.

 Species

 Species within the genus Thesbia include: